MinsangPark115/DS535/README.md

 ############ Change this term for your input dataset ############

 numofcluster = 5
+* 5 or 10
-* change this as number of cluster that your input data have : 5 or 10
+* change this as number of cluster that your input data have

 clustertype = "1st"
+* "1st" or "2nd"
-* change this as type of cluster that your input data have " 1st or 2nd
+* change this as type of cluster that your input data have

 ckptname = f"model_1m_{clustertype}={numofcluster}_sig"
 * change this as xxxx when your "main" ckpt name is xxxx.ckpt

 mode = "sig"
+* "sig" or "nosig"
 * if your autoencoder use sigmoid layer in training step, write sig, else anything.

 path = "./data/"

 filename1 = path + f"ml_1m_user_mov_{clustertype}_cluster={numofcluster}.csv"
-* change with training data
+* change this with input data name

 new_data = pd.read_csv(filename1)